• Woman carrying a load of branches on her head.

 This alignment requires sustained engagement and mutually beneficial partnerships involving collaborations between community members; program planners, managers, and implementers; researchers; as well as policy- and decision-makers within national and local-level governments.

-Together, the spheres of practice feed into the development and refinement of shared program learning and research agenda, which are constantly reviewed and revised to accommodate the evolving needs of a public health program.
+Together, their activities contribute to the development and refinement of a shared program learning and research agenda, which is continually reviewed and revised to accommodate the evolving needs of a public health program.

 Why use it?